F21/java/README.md

 # DEPRECATED!
-Use the library's `openjdk` image instead.
+Use the official docker library's `openjdk` image instead.